The motivic anabelian geometry of local heights on abelian varieties: Introduction

-Indeed, this theme is best understood from the perspective of Deligne's motivic philosophy of the pro-unipotent fundamental group \cite{deligne}.
-This stresses the importance of studying not just the \'etale fundamental group of a smooth variety over a local or global field, but also a plethora of different kinds of fundamental group (Betti, de Rham, log-crystalline\footnote{This is a mild anachronism, since \cite{deligne} was written when the development of logarithmic geometry \cite{kato_log-structures} was in its infancy, and in particular predates the development of both Hyodo--Kato cohomology \cite{hyodo-kato} and log-crystalline fundamental groups \cite{shiho_1}.
-Thus, \cite{deligne} only concerns itself with the crystalline fundamental group at places of good reduction, where a good theory already existed.}) along with various comparison isomorphisms between them, which are viewed as a system of various realisations of a putative motivic fundamental group.
-In particular, in formulating an archimedean analogue of theorem \ref{thm:prototype_version}, we will use in place of the \'etale fundamental group the Betti--de Rham fundamental group, i.e.\ the usual topological fundamental group of the underlying complex manifold, endowed with the mixed Hodge structure constructed by Hain \cite{hain_MHS} using Chen's non-abelian de Rham theorem.
+In this theorem we see a first instance of what will be the main theme of this paper: \emph{that local components of height functions admit particularly natural interpretations as functions on spaces of torsors under $2$-step unipotent fundamental groups}.
+This theme is best viewed in the context of Deligne's motivic philosophy for the pro-unipotent fundamental group \cite{deligne}, which stresses the importance of studying not only the \'etale fundamental group of a variety, but also a plethora of other kinds of highly structured fundamental groups (Betti, de Rham, log-crystalline\footnote{This is a mild anachronism, since \cite{deligne} was written when the development of logarithmic geometry \cite{kato_log-structures} was in its infancy, and in particular predates the development of both Hyodo--Kato cohomology \cite{hyodo-kato} and log-crystalline fundamental groups \cite{shiho_1}.
+Thus, \cite{deligne} only concerns itself with the crystalline fundamental group at places of good reduction, where a good theory already existed.}) related by various comparison isomorphisms.
+Thus, in this paper we will not only be interested in relating local components of heights at non-archimedean places to \'etale and log-crystalline fundamental groups, but also in relating local components at archimedean places to Betti--de Rham fundamental groups, endowed with their mixed Hodge structure constructed by Hain \cite{hain_MHS} using Chen's non-abelian de Rham theorem.
+Thus, our implicit emphasis here lies in studying the local components of $\R$-valued heights, as opposed to the $\Q_p$-valued heights studied in \cite{balakrishnan-dogra_1,balakrishnan-dogra_2}.

-To make the link between $2$-step unipotent fundamental groups and local heights as clear as possible, let us shift focus slightly and consider the canonical height function on an abelian variety $A$ over a characteristic $0$ local field $K$ induced by a line bundle $L/A$.
-There is a natural anabelian invariant associated to this setup, namely the pro-unipotent fundamental group $U$ of the complement $L^\times$ of the zero section in $L$; this pro-unipotent fundamental group is in fact already $2$-step unipotent, since by the homotopy exact sequence of a fibration it is a central extension of the fundamental group of $A$ by $\Q(1)$.
+To make the link between $2$-step unipotent fundamental groups and local heights as clear as possible, let us shift focus slightly and consider local canonical heights on an abelian variety $A$ over a characteristic $0$ local field $K$ induced by a line bundle $L/A$.
+There is a natural anabelian invariant associated to this setup, namely the pro-unipotent fundamental group $U$ of the complement $L^\times$ of the zero section in $L$; this pro-unipotent fundamental group is in fact already $2$-step unipotent, since by the homotopy exact sequence of a fibration it is a central extension of the fundamental group of $A$ by the fundamental group of $\G_m$.